-If you are an American traveler.
-People all around the world know that you tip for everything, so you can expect to be treated differently.
-AKA was taken advantage of.
+If you are an American traveler… People all around the world know that you tip for everything, so you can expect to be treated differently.
+AKA you will be taken advantage of.
 That is why so many people wear a flag of their country somewhere on their person.
-This is not because they are that patriotic, but that everyone knows that they are not American, and therefore not gouged and charged a lot more than anyone else.
+This is not because they are that patriotic, but so that everyone knows that they are not American, and therefore not gouged and charged a lot more than anyone else.

 Tipping in LONDON